- Student Rights and Responsibilities

 The Board of Education will work to ensure that the community is aware of this Code of Conduct by:

-d. providing all current teachers and other staff members with a copy of the Code and a copy of any amendments to the Code as soon as practicable after adoption;
+d. providing all current teachers and other staff members with a copy of the Code (print or electronic) and a copy of any amendments to the Code as soon as practicable after adoption;

-e. providing all new employees with a copy of the current Code of Conduct when they are first hired;
+e. providing all new employees with a copy of the current Code of Conduct (print or electronic) when they are first hired;

 f. making copies of the Code available for review by students, parents and other community members; and